 Our thesis is that when designing new microservices architectures one can easily get rid of this complexity, by using some simple steps:

-As always there are several trade-offs to consider and there are performance implications everywhere.
+As always, there are several trade-offs to consider and there are performance implications everywhere.
+Read more about Security for Microservices in our whitepaper, here.